Lobbying in the United States: Overview

-Political scientist Thomas R. Dye once said that politics is about battling over scarce governmental resources: who gets them, where, when, why and how.
-Since government makes the rules in a complex economy such as the United States, it is logical that various organizations, businesses, individuals, nonprofits, trade groups, religions, charities and others—which are affected by these rules—will exert as much influence as they can to have rulings favorable to their cause.
-And the battling for influence has happened in every organized society since the beginning of civilization, whether it was Ancient Athens, Florence during the time of the Medici, Late Imperial China, or the present-day United States.
-Modern-day lobbyists in one sense are like the courtiers of the Ancien Régime.
-If voting is a general way for a public to control a government, lobbying is a more specific, targeted effort, focused on a narrower set of issues.
+Political scientist Thomas R. Dye said that politics is about battling over scarce governmental resources: who gets them, where, when, why and how.
+Since government makes the rules in a complex economy such as the United States, various organizations, businesses, individuals, nonprofits, trade groups, religions, charities and others—which are affected by these rules—will exert as much influence as they can to have rulings favorable to their cause.

 The term lobby has etymological roots in the physical structure of the British Parliament, in which there was an intermediary covered room outside the main hall.
 People pushing an agenda would try to meet with members of Parliament in this room, and they came to be known, by metonymy, as lobbyists, although one account in 1890 suggested that the application of the word "lobby" is American and that the term is not used as much in Britain.
 The Willard Hotel, 2 blocks from the White House at 1401 Pennsylvania Avenue, claims the term originated there: "It was in the Willard lobby that Ulysses S. Grant popularized the term “lobbyist.”
 Often bothered by self-promoters as he sat in the lobby and enjoyed his cigar and brandy, he referred to these individuals as "lobbyists."

-The term lobbying in everyday parlance can describe a wide variety of activities, and in its general sense, suggests advocacy, advertising, or promoting a cause.
-In this sense, anybody who tries to influence any political position can be thought of as "lobbying", and sometimes the term is used in this loose sense.
+The term lobbying suggests advocacy, advertising, or promoting a cause.
 A person who writes a letter to a congressperson, or even questions a candidate at a political meeting, could be construed as being a lobbyist.